Azure/Industrial-IoT/docs/industrial_iot_deployment.md

 the application requires to run in your Azure AD.
 The steps to do so are described in [Granting Admin Consent](#granting-admin-consent) bellow.

+Successful execution of `Microsoft.Azure.IIoT.Deployment` application will be possible only after `AzureIndustrialIoTDeployment` Enterprise Application has been added to your Azure AD and consent has been granted.

 ### Running with Service Principal Credentials

 To run `Microsoft.Azure.IIoT.Deployment` with Service Principal credentials, you would first need to